Dr Bruce Henderson

 Dr Bruce Henderson - BHB, MBChB, Dip Paediatrics, FRNZCGP

 Bruce grew up in West Auckland and graduated from Auckland Medical School in 1993.
 He married and then worked in a number of House Officer posts around Auckland and Hamilton.
 He worked in Starship and gained his Diploma in Paediatrics.
 He then moved to Manly Medical Centre and gained his Fellowship to the Royal New Zealand College of General Practitioners in 1997.
-He also acts as an examiner for the New Zealand Medical Council, examining overseas doctors wishing to practice medicine in New Zealand

 He is the father to three growing teenage sons.
 His interests include outdoor pursuits and was a leader of the local Boys Brigade (Iconz) for several years.